Anisha-Chhajer-Jain/KisanNetra/ML.md

 A 31st implicit label, `Unknown`, is handled at inference time via OOD detection (Section 14), not trained as a normal class.
 Both teacher and student models share this exact taxonomy so predictions are consistent across web and mobile.

+**[FIX — see Section 27]** This taxonomy assumes single-label classification (one disease per image).
+If field data shows meaningful rates of co-infection or multiple simultaneous stresses on one leaf, revisit this before scaling data collection — it changes the labeling protocol, not just the model.

 ---

 # 2. Dual-Model Strategy: Teacher (Cloud) + Student (Mobile) Hybrid Intelligence

+> **[FIX]** Only build this if Section 0.1's gate says dual-model is justified.
+If offline usage is low, replace this entire section with a single quantized model shared by both deployment targets — same taxonomy, same preprocessing, same calibration, one export path instead of two.

 One training pipeline produces **two exported AI artifacts** that share the same: